gbif/hp-duke-lemur/en/about.md

 These are the preferred formats for citing data published by the DLC.
 If other citation practices apply, feel free to use them, but please include a link.

 #### Aggregated data
-Example: Acadia University, Université de Montréal Biodiversity Centre, University of Toronto Mississauga, University of British Columbia. https://data.lemur.duke.edu/occurrence/ (accessed on 2012-03-21)
+Example: Duke Lemur Center, Memphis Zoo, American Museum of Natural History. https://data.lemur.duke.edu/occurrence/ (accessed on 2024-08-29)

 Format: [list of data publishers]. https://data.lemur.duke.edu/occurrence/ (accessed on [date])